Services for Chemistry Faculty, Provided by the Chemistry Library

 To Support your Teaching:

-Blackboard course management software is hosted by the Penn Library
+Blackboard and Canvas course management systems are hosted by the Penn Library

-- Request a Blackboard site be set up for your course
+- Request a Blackboard or Canvas site be set up for your course

-- Receive training on the Blackboard system from a Courseware support person (email@example.com)
+- Receive training on the Blackboard or Canvas system from a Courseware support person (firstname.lastname@example.org)

 - Electronic reserve materials (journal articles, book excerpts, problem set solutions, etc.) can be scanned and uploaded to your Blackboard (or non-Blackboard) course web site.
 Contact Judith Currano, Head of the Chemistry Library (215-746-5886, email@example.com) for assistance.